-Urinary Tract Infection In Men, Ambulatory Care
+Urinary Tract Infection In Men

 A urinary tract infection (UTI)

 is caused by bacteria that get inside your urinary tract.
-Most bacteria that enter your urinary tract are expelled when you urinate.
+Most bacteria that enter your urinary tract come out when you urinate.
 If the bacteria stay in your urinary tract, you may get an infection.
 Your urinary tract includes your kidneys, ureters, bladder, and urethra.
 Urine is made in your kidneys, and it flows from the ureters to the bladder.
 Urine leaves the bladder through the urethra.
 A UTI is more common in your lower urinary tract, which includes your bladder and urethra.

 Common symptoms include the following: